scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 -----------------------------------------------------------

 Research on magnetic fusion energy (MFE) combines theoretical physics, experimental physics, engineering, and even economics to achieve the goal of developing an unlimited, clean energy source.
-Python is in the plasma physics and fusion community with projects like plasmapy [PPY]_ or OMFIT [Men15]_.
+Python is well established in the fusion community through projects like plasmapy [PPY]_ or OMFIT [Men15]_.
 With a plethora of scientific disciplines at its footing, scientific workflows in MFE vary significantly by the amount of data and computational time they require.
-Here we present a ``Delta``, a new workflow tool we hope will aid research on magnetic fusion energy.
+We introduce ``Delta`` - the aDaptive nEar-reaL Time Analysis framework - using a typical image processing workflow as a use case.
+We hope this tool will aid research on magnetic fusion energy.

 But before we begin, what is the goal of magnetic fusion energy research?
 If you could harvest the energy from controlled nuclear fusion reactions you would have a potentially unlimited, environmentally friendly energy source.
-Nuclear fusion reactions are the opposite to nuclear fusion reactions, which power todays nuclear power plants.
+Nuclear fusion reactions are the opposite to nuclear fission reactions which power todays nuclear power plants.
 In a fusion reaction two light atomic nuclei merge into a heavier one, while converting a fraction of the reactants binding energy into kinetic energy of the products.
-As a nuclear reaction, the amount of energy released is larger by orders of magnitude than for chemical reactions such as oxidization of carbon when burning coal.
-At the same time nuclear fusion reactions are inherently safe.
+As a nuclear reaction, the amount of energy released is larger by orders of magnitude than for a chemical reaction that occurs when burning fossil fuels.
+And the best is that fuel for fusion reactions are readily extracted from sea water, which is available in near-infinite quantities.

+At the same time nuclear fusion is inherently safe.
 In order to bring positively charged atomic nuclei close enough together so that they fuse requires a temperature upwards of 100 million degrees.
 Such a requirement unfortunately excludes any material container to confine a fusion fuel.
-The most promising approach to confine a fusion fuel is in the state of a plasma - a hot gas where the atoms are stripped of their electrons.
-Such a plasma can be confined in a strong magnetic field, shaped like a donut-shaped.
+The most promising approach is to confine the fusion fuel in the state of a plasma - a hot gas where the atoms are stripped of their electrons.
+Such a plasma can be confined in a strong magnetic field, shaped like a donut.
 Since the energy yield of a fusion reaction is so large, only little fusion plasma needs to be confined to power a fusion reactor.
 To produce 1 GW of fusion power, enough to power about 700,000 homes, just 2 kg of fusion plasma would need to be burned per day [Ent18]_.
 Thus, a catastrophic event such as total loss of plasma confinement can cause no more than local damage to the plasma vessel.
 The physical principles of Fusion Energy also forbid uncontrolled chain reactions.
-Under operation, plasma facing components of the reactor will be activated.
-These materials will be safe to handle after about 10 years.
-Fuels for fusion reactions are readily extracted from sea water, which is available in near-infinite quantities.

-The plasma confinement devices with the best performance, called tokamaks, are donut shaped.
-Medium-sized tokamaks, such as DIII-D [D3D]_, NSTX-U [NSTX]_, ASDEX Upgrade [AUG]_, MAST [MAST]_, TCV [TCV]_ or KSTAR [KSTAR], have a major radius R=1-1.5m and a minor radius a=0.2-0.7m.
+The best performing plasma confinement devices, tokamaks, are donut shaped.
+Medium-sized tokamaks, such as KSTAR [KSTAR]_, DIII-D [D3D]_, NSTX-U [NSTX]_, ASDEX Upgrade [AUG]_, MAST [MAST]_, and TCV [TCV]_ have a major radius R=1-1.5m and a minor radius a=0.2-0.7m.
 In experiments at these facilities, researchers configure parameters such as the plasma density or the shaping and strength of the magnetic field and study the behaviour of the plasma in this setup.
 During a typical experimental workflow, about 10-30 ``shots`` are performed on a given day where each shot lasts for a couple of seconds up to minutes.
-In this time numerous measurements of the plasma and the mechanical components of the tokamak are performed.
+Numerous measurements of the plasma and the mechanical components of the tokamak are performed during each discharge.
 After a cool-down phase - the tokamaks contain cryogenic components - the device is ready for the next shot.

 A common diagnostic in magnetic fusion experiments are so-called Electron Cyclotron Emission Imaging (ECEI) systems [Cos74]_.
 They measure emission intensity by free electrons in the plasma, which allows to infer their temperature as a function of radius.
 Modern ECEI systems, as the one installed in the KSTAR tokamak [Yun14]_ have hundreds of spatial channels and sample data on a microsecond time-scale, producing data streams upwards of 500 MB/sec.

 The aim of the ``Delta`` framework is to integrate measurement-based decision making in the experimental workflow.
 This use-case falls in between two other common data analysis workflows in fusion energy research, listed in table :ref:`timescale`.
 Real-time control systems for plasma engineering components require data on a millisecond time scale.
 The amounts of data provided by these algorithms is constrained by the processing time.
 Post-shot batch analysis of measurements on the other hand serve scientific discovery.
 The data and the analysis methods are selected on a per-case basis.
 By providing timely analysis results of plasma measurements to the experimentalists, they can make more informed decisions about the next plasma shot.
 Such a workflow has been used in experiments at TAE, where the machine-learning based optometrist algorithm was leveraged to significantly increase fusion yield [Bal17]_.

 .. table:: Time-scales on which analysis results of fusion data is required for different tasks.  :label:`timescale`